MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W147 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring Streaming Management - Developer Guide.md

         <td>protocol</td>
             <td>string</td>
             <td>M</td>
             <td>Name of the protocol consumer is intended to use to consume data from &#x60;topicId&#x60;.
-The name of protocol must be one of the defined for the topic.
+The name of the protocol must be one of the defined for the topic.
 </td>
             <td>n/a</td>
         </tr><tr>